 Radiator mounts – These parts act similar to motor mounts, although these only cushion the radiator.

 Rear glass seal – The rubber weatherstripping that seals between the vehicle body and rear window, keeping out air, water, and debris.

 Receiver drier – A part of the A/C system, this canister contains a substance that absorbs moisture from A/C refrigerant.

-Reference sensor – This electrical device send information to the computer relative to the cam or crankshaft positioning to ensure the engine knows when to fire the ignition coil.
+Reference sensor – This electrical device sends information to the computer relative to the cam or crankshaft positioning to ensure the engine knows when to fire the ignition coil.

-Relay – An electrically operated switch which allows a smaller amount of voltage to control a larger amount of voltage.
+Relay – An electrically operated switch that allows a smaller amount of voltage to control a larger amount of voltage.